mudspringhiker/openstreetmap_datawrangling/ReadMe.md

 Another area to update is the postal codes which do not follow a uniform format.
 Most of the postcodes do not include the county codes.
 I decided to remove the county codes.
 But if a total cleaning is needed, a new field for county codes should be created in order to not lose the county codes data.
 This wasn't done here (however, it might be easily fixable if MongoDB was used--I used SQL).

 To audit the postcodes, a regex of the form r'^7\d\d\d\d$' (must have five digits which must start with "7" and must end with a digit, hence the caret at the beginning and a dollar sign at the end) was used to exclude any entries following the 5-digit postcode format.
-Anything not following this format can be printed off and examined to see how they can be updated:
+Anything not following this format can be printed off and examined to see how they can be updated.

     import re